touchtypie/touchtypie/README.md

 https://play.touchtypie.com?book_ids=https://touchtypie.github.io/touchtypie-libraries/books/keyboard-qwerty-letters.txt&book_ids=https://touchtypie.github.io/touchtypie-libraries/books/keyboard-qwerty-numbers.txt
 ```

+Alternatively, in `touchtypie`, click on the settings icon, and click `+` beside books, paste a book URL and hit enter.
+Do this for each book you want to practice.

 ### Q: How to practise on custom collection(s)?

 To practise on one collection, use `GET` query parameter `book_collection_ids=<URL>` (URL-encoding is not required) when accessing touchtypie.
 For example: